 Example: Avi and Sara

 After completing the email series, Christine feels that Avi and Sara might be the best designers to build her site.
-She fills out their Start a Project webform with the details of her project, which indicates she’s interested in using their services.
+She fills out their Start a Project webform with the details of her project.

 Still, she’s not ready to buy just yet.
 Christine needs to know that their web design services meet her needs and that they actually can work with her proposed budget.

 Avi and Sara review Christine’s project and budget and design a cost-effective plan.
 They respond to her by email with their website proposal, and set up a phone call with Christine to review it in more detail.